Corrector Yui: Classmates and teachers

 Yui's teacher.
-Though she's actually a good, supportive teacher, her childish personality can sometimes create trouble.
+Though supportive, her childish personality sometimes causes trouble.

 Correctors

-Eight softwares have close relationship with Yui throughout the show (Except for I.R. have same appearance as humans).
-Originally one software called the Corrector, but broken down into eight softwares under Grosser's attack.
-As such, each piece of software concentrates on a specific task, and Yui must learn to integrate their skillsets to defeat Grosser's minions, and eventually, Grosser himself.
-In finale of the 1st season, it's revealed that way they correct Grosser is their self-sacrifice.
-In 2nd season, Correctors and Yui deal with unknown computer viruses.
+Eight softwares who have a close relationship with Yui throughout the series and, except for I.R. have the same appearance as humans.
+They were originally one software called the Corrector, but were broken down into eight softwares as a result of Grosser's attack.
+As such, each piece of software concentrates on a specific task, and Yui must learn to integrate their skillsets to defeat Grosser's minions and eventually Grosser himself.
+In the finale of the first season, it is revealed that the way they correct Grosser is their self-sacrifice.
+In the second season, Correctors and Yui deal with the unknown computer virus Beagle.